Find Affordable College Courses

 1,019 Yearly Graduations

 The most popular school in the United States for health care management students seekinga bachelor's degree is Southern New Hampshire University.
 Roughly 134,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-The health care management program at Southern New Hampshire University awarded 1,019 bachelor's degrees during the 2020-2021 school year.
-About 85% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+During the most recent year for which we have data, 1,019 people received their bachelor's degree in health care management from SNHU.
+Around 42% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 #2